mrmicahcooper/ecto_factory/README.md

 end
 ```

-Configure your `repo` for EctoFactory:

-Using the following `MyApp.User` module:
+Assume we're using the following `MyApp.User` module:

 ```elixir
 defmodule MyApp.User do